tdonohue/DSpace-Spring-Boot/dspace-ui/README.md

 * [Spring Security](http://projects.spring.io/spring-security/) for basic authentication/authorization
   * Spring Security was chosen as it's a best practice for Spring Boot.
 It also has modules to support most every type of authentication imaginable (DB based, LDAP, Shibooleth, OAuth, etc).
   * Plus it provides very useful Authorization tools/roles that are easy to use within Spring Boot
-* DSpace Java API, lastest master branch (pre-6.0) as of Nov 2015 AND the Apache Commons Configuration feature ([PR#1104](https://github.com/DSpace/DSpace/pull/1104)) added
+* DSpace Java API, lastest master branch (pre-6.0) as of Feb 2016.

 (NOTE: despite this being a DSpace master clone, all modules EXCEPT `dspace-ui`, `dspace-api` and `dspace-services` are disabled in the build)